VishyFishy02/Somm_Wine_Reccomendation/README.md

 We obtained the [dataset](https://www.kaggle.com/datasets/zynicide/wine-reviews) from Kaggle, it contains 130k rows of wine reviews, together with information on price, region, grape variety etc. The data was scraped from [WineEnthusiast](wineenthusiast.com/?s=&drink_type=wine) during the week of June 15th, 2017.

 - We cleaned the data and preprocessed to have a reliable dataset, while reducing imbalance between wine styles (important for classification models)
-- Main tools: pandas, matplotlib, seaborn, NLP features (spaCy)
+- Main tools: pandas, matplotlib, seaborn, NLP tools (spaCy)

 ### Modelling